Jonathan435/Business-Clocks-Charts/README.md

 # Speedometer Designed Charts
-Welcome to Graphic Winforms Clock Charts open source code libary.<br/> The main purpose of this project is to provide graphical "clock-like" objects for C# and VB.NET Winforms developers. the libary is primarily designed for applications that present calculated data regarding to performance (company sales dashboard for example).<br/>
+Welcome to graphic winforms clock charts open source code libary.<br/> The main purpose of this project is to provide graphical "clock-like" objects for C# and VB.NET Winforms developers. the libary is primarily designed for applications that present calculated data regarding to performance (company sales dashboard for example).<br/>
-Each clock object has a variety of properties, used for customization, clocks can include animation when refreshing or loading.
+each clock object has a variety of properties, used for customization, clocks can include animation when refreshing or loading.

 <img src="http://i.imgur.com/EdsyThw.png"/>
 <br/>